-This morning I was “daydreaming” again and making plans for a future I’m really not “planning” as much as I am “visualizing”.
+This morning I was “daydreaming” again – making plans for a future I’m not so much planning as I am “visualizing”.
 It’s this whole thing that Williamson taught me: “If you want it, SEE IT, THEN GO AND MAKE IT HAPPEN!”.
 Now, I’m sure some of you may be thinking, “Well, then why the hell didn’t he just SEE himself out his darkness?”
 Unfortunately, mental illness doesn’t always work that way, especially when a human mind ends up literally splitting in two.
-But I’ve digressed.

 It will look like a fairy tale … small and cozy … surrounded by trees … covered in climbing ivy with a stone chimney up on top … SURROUNDED BY HYDRANGEAS, YELLOW ROSES, SILVER BELLS AND COCKLE SHELLS …

-This morning while I was daydreaming?
-Once again I closed my eyes and “saw it”.
+This morning while I was daydreaming, I once again closed my eyes and “saw it”.
 My little cottage, that I’m going to have, with the climbing ivy, stone fireplace up top and surrounded by my favorite flowers.
-Then all was well and my day progressed.
+Then all was well, and my day progressed.

-Twenty minutes ago my doorbell rang.
-“Who in the world …?”
-When I opened the door my stomach hit the floor in the best possible way with that all too familiar adrenaline dump I’ve come to know so well during the worst and best moments of my life that consumes my soul then drains right out of my fingertips.
-It was his florist … the only one he EVER patroned … his “partner in crime” when it came to knowing exactly how to make me smile … with THIS arrangement … for me: “Good afternoon Cat.
-These are from Diane.
-She just wanted you to know we’re all thinking of you constantly.”
+Twenty minutes ago, my doorbell rang.
+“Who in the world?”
+When I opened the door, my stomach hit the floor in the best possible way, with that all too familiar adrenaline dump I’ve come to know so well during the worst and best moments of my life.
+It was his florist!
+The only one he EVER patroned … his “partner in crime” when it came to knowing exactly how to make me smile … with this arrangement for ME:

-Call it what you will my friends: Coincidence.
-Happenstance.
-Fortuity, fluke or chance.
-Dismiss it as just “a thing” if you will, but nope, not me, EVER!
-Never will I fail to heed the many signs of life that flourish in the darkness!
-To me, it’s Serendipity.
-My husband, my future AND GOD HIMSELF all screaming to me in living color!
-I’ve said it before, and I’ll say it again: I am one blessed and lucky biotch!
-No, Zachariah, not a single one of your years in this realm were in vain.
-Every gift you gave me and every dream you dreamt is going to carry on.
-Because that’s how it’s supposed to be.
+Dismiss it as just a fluke if you must, but nope, not me, NOT EVER!
+Never will I fail to heed the signs of life that flourish in the darkness!
+To me, it’s all serendipity!
+My husband, my fate, and even God Himself all screaming to me out loud!
+I’ve said it before, and I’ll say it again: I am one blessed and very lucky queen!
+No, Zachariah, not even one of your years in this realm were in vain.
+Every gift you gave and dream you dreamt is going to carry on, because that’s just how it’s supposed to be.

-So last night I broke my toe simply walking by a piece of furniture in the dark.
-Snapped that sucker all the way to the left YES I DID and right then and there was the icing on the really horrible cake I’d been choking down this entire week!
-If you’ve ever broken your toe by the way you know there’s not really much to do about it other than to just “snap it back” in place, tape it to the next one then carry along your merry way.
-Today however I had not one, but TWO empty new build homes to stage for my husband’s community in Las Colinas so I really couldn’t afford to sit around whining about the throbbing toe.
+So, last night I broke my toe simply walking by a piece of furniture in the dark.
+Snapped that sucker all the way to the left YES, I DID, and right then and there was the icing on the really horrible cake I’d been choking down this entire week!
+If you’ve ever broken your toe by the way, you know there’s not really much to do about it other than to just “snap it back” in place, tape it to the next one then go on about your merry way.
+Today, however, I had not one, but TWO empty new build homes to stage for my husband’s community in Las Colinas so I really couldn’t afford to sit around whining about the throbbing toe.